Gavin Hoyte: Barnet

 Hoyte signed for Barnet on a two-year deal in June 2015.
 He scored his first league goal in a 1–0 win over Bristol Rovers on 9 January 2016.
 Hoyte missed most of the 2016 calendar year after rupturing his cruciate knee ligament.

 Eastleigh

 Hoyte joined Eastleigh on an 18-month contract on 15 December 2016.
 He was released in May 2018.

 Return to Dagenham

 On 28 June 2018 he re-signed for National League side Dagenham & Redbridge on a one-year contract having previously spent two years at the club.
 He also linked up again with manager Peter Taylor whom he had played under for Gillingham.
 In May 2019, it was announced that he would be released following the expiration of his contract at the end of the 2018–19 campaign.

 Maidstone United

 Hoyte signed a one-year deal with Maidstone United in June 2019.
 In 2020 he was named vice-captain by manager Hakan Heyrettin.
+Hoyte went on to make over 150 appearances for the club before leaving at the expiration of his contract at the end of the 2023-24 season.

+Folkestone Invicta

+On 17 June 2024, Hoyte joined Isthmian League Premier Division club Folkestone Invicta.
+He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Sittingbourne

+In June 2025, Hoyte joined Isthmian League South East Division side Sittingbourne.